-One of the biggest benefits of augmented reality camera technology is the ability it gives businesses to virtually send an IT admin to any location across the globe to provide customer support.
+One of the biggest benefits of augmented reality camera technology is the ability it gives businesses to virtually send an IT admin to any location to provide customer support.
 With the help of the customer’s or employee’s phone camera, the IT admin can directly view the issue to offer remote visual assistance.

 The IT technician can then clearly show the device user what sequence of steps are needed to troubleshoot their issue.
 Miscommunication is often one of the biggest hurdles in providing remote IT tech support.
 With AR technology, IT agents can see the problem without having to blindly rely on the customer’s description.
 Being able to visually confirm on both sides that the issue is resolved prevents repeat support sessions in order to fix the same issue more than once.

 AR technology removes any roadblocks by allowing the IT admin to guide the customer or employee in the exact troubleshooting process required to fix the problem.
 This can be achieved by adding 3D markups to the image the customer or employee is viewing.
 It is as if the IT technician is with the customer or employee in the same physical space wherever they may actually be.

 Simplifying the user experience for customers and employees

 A difficult and frustrating tech support experience can create a negative impression of your business in the minds of customers.
 Once that impact is felt, it can be difficult to erase.
 This can result in the loss of repeat business and customer loyalty.
 A study by NewVoiceMedia revealed an estimated $62 billion is lost by U.S. businesses alone due to poor customer experiences.